Redbelt: Production

 Mamet has described Redbelt as a samurai film in the tradition of Kurosawa.
 He has employed the resources of several members of the MMA community in the making of the film.
 Randy Couture and Enson Inoue have acting roles, as does Jean Jacques Machado's brother John Machado, who also planned some of the fight choreography.
 Dan Inosanto also has an acting role.

 Mamet has earned the rank of purple belt under the tutelage of Renato Magno, who served as the film's jiu-jitsu consultant.

 The film was produced by Chrisann Verges.
 David Wasco served as production designer.
 Debra McGuire designed the costumes and Stephen Endelman provided the music.
 Cinematography was done by Robert Elswit and the film was edited by Barbara Tulliver.
 John Machado and Rico Chiapparelli were the fight choreographers.
 Chiwetel Ejiofor's stunt double was Aaron Toney and Tim Allen's stunt double was Todd Warren.

 In an interview with Iain Blair of Reuters Life!, Mamet said he was interested in casting Ejiofor for his acting versatility after seeing his performances in Dirty Pretty Things and Kinky Boots, saying, "It's impossible for one guy to be able to play both those parts."
-Mamet said that Ejiofor's preparation for the film included 12-hour days of physical training, although Ejiofor said that wasn't exactly the norm.
+Mamet said that Ejiofor's preparation for the film included 12-hour days of physical training, although Ejiofor said that was not exactly the norm.
 Production began around July 2007, with many of the action sequences being filmed at the Pyramid in Long Beach.